jmacthefatcat/cook-book/recipes/_treats/dulce-de-leche.md

 - Remove lid, LET CAN COOL DOWN COMPLETELY BEFORE OPENING.
 ---

 This is the Instant Pot method.
 Pressure cooking allows this to be done in like an hour.
-You can place the can in a pot with water and boil it very slowly for about 3 hours or so to get similar results.
+You can place the can in a pot with water and boil it very slowly for about 3 hours or so to get similar results, but fuck that.